7 min read

 And when our emotional needs go grossly unmet for extended periods of time, we lose our lease on life.

-If we don't get our needs met and feel our lease on life return to us, we stop feeling a burning desire to live.
+If we don't get our needs met - if we never get a chance to feel that lease on life return to us - we stop feeling a burning desire to live.

 But only after fighting like hell for those emotional needs to be met.
 Even if the fight most days is a fight to get out of bed in the morning.